October 2009

 It was very patchy, the good bits were good, i.e. The Lebanon, which I was particularly pleased with, whereas some of the other tracks sounded unfinished and a little bland, a bit like demo recordings.

 The most fun I think , was recording the instrumental track "13", which was to be the B side to The Lebanon.
-We seemed to be able "let go" a bit that night,
+We seemed to be able "let go" a bit that night, and just have some fun.
+And I think the track worked out all the better for it.

 Oh, yeah, and Phil "accidentally" broke the kneck on my 70's vintage Gibson Les Paul guitar, the big shit!
 But he did get it fixed for me, and it was good as new.